 How to travel to and from Japan overland (sea)

 As an island nation with no land borders, overland travel to Japan is by sea.
-There is one weekly ferry each way between Japan and China, one weekly ferry each way between Japan and Russia via Korea (plus a summer-only route linking Hokkaido with Russia’s Sakhalin island – which may or may not still be possible, see below), and multiple daily sailings between Japan and Korea.
+There are two weekly ferries each way between Japan and China, one weekly ferry each way between Japan and Russia via Korea (plus a summer-only route linking Hokkaido with Russia’s Sakhalin island – which may or may not still be possible, see below), and multiple daily sailings between Japan and Korea.

 China – Japan by ferry

-This ferry (the Suzhou Hao) does weekly runs each way between Shanghai and Japan’s Kansai region (alternating between the ports of Kobe and Osaka), taking two days.
+The Suzhou Hao does weekly runs each way between Shanghai and Japan’s Kansai region (alternating between the ports of Kobe and Osaka), taking two days.
 They have a good English website.

 (You may read about other Japan – China routes e.g, Kobe – Tianjin, but they have all been discontinued; notably, the Wikitravel page is out of date in this regard)